Goji Berries

 Now for the bits we've found out that as far as we can tell isn't recorded about the berries.

-1. They are very easy to grow yourself.
-Put three of the dried berries in a small pot of damp compost.
+1. They are very easy to grow yourself, but take time to start producing fruit.
+Put three of the dried berries in a small pot of damp, non-peat based compost.
 Seedlings will grow within 3 weeks.
 Once they are 10cm tall transfer them to a bigger pot.
+The plants can't quite make up their mind if they are a bush or a vine.
+They will climb to some extent.
+They grow to about ten feet in 3 / 4 years.
 They like practically any soil, shade or sunshine.
+A high phosphate fertilizer will help; use it in spring.
 You'll need to protect them from slugs - they love the leaves.
-The plants flower from June, producing attractive pale blue-lilac blossoms.
-Berries grow in the second year and you'll need to protect them from birds who also love them.
-We have ours where we grow roses.
+(Rabbits like them too unfortunately) The plants flower from June, producing attractive pale blue-lilac blossoms.
+Berries grow from the fourth year and you'll need to protect them from birds who also love them.
+We have ours where we grow roses and hawthorn bushes.

 2. The berries taste great eaten fresh or can be dried for storage.
 We have a hot air drier which works well.
 You are not supposed to pick the berries by hand because they are very easily damaged (like ripe blackberries).

 3. Try adding some dried berries to a bottle of water.
-The berries will add a touch of flavour and by the time you have drunk the water they will have re-hydrated and provide a tasty snack.
+The berries will add a touch of flavour (I add a couple of drops of cherry juice concentrate from Holland & Barrett too) and by the time you have drunk the water they will have re-hydrated and provide a tasty snack.

 5. Buy plain yogurt and add dried goji berries.
 Leave overnight or for 2-3 hours.
 The berries will re-hydrate and taste delicious with the yogurt.
 Some people may like to liquidise or chop the berries in the yogurt before eating it.

-7. Cats love the dried berries.
-They make great treats.
+7. Some cats love the dried berries.
+They make great treats but like humans, they can get tired of them.

 10. The roots of a goji berry plant can be washed, crushed and work well as an antiseptic for scratches.